 - J.D./M.M.F.
 (Finance)

 - LL.M.
-(Master of Laws in International Trade)
+(Master of Laws in International Economic Law and Policy)

 - LL.M.
 (Master of Laws in Indigenous Peoples Law & Policy)

 - S.J.D.
-(Doctor of Juridical Science, International Trade Law)
+(Doctor of Juridical Science, International Economic Law and Policy)

 - S.J.D.
 (Doctor of Juridical Science, Indigenous Peoples Law & Policy)